Information on Benefits

 Personal Independence Payments (PIP)

 Personal Independence Payment (PIP), replaces Disability Living Allowance (DLA).
-It is a benefit for people with ill health or a disability disabled people under 65years.
+It is a benefit for people with ill health or a disability who are under 65 years of age.
 To get PIP, you must have long-term difficulty with daily living or getting around.
 PIP has two parts, the care component and the mobility component.
 The care component is paid at two rates depending on how often and how much you need care.
-The mobility component is paid at two rates, depending on how much difficulty you have with mobility issues Depending on your needs, you may get one component, or both together.
+The mobility component is paid at two rates, depending on how much difficulty you have with mobility issues.
+Depending on your needs, you may get one component, or both together.
 This benefit is usually paid every 4 weeks and is tax free.
 You can claim by post or by phone.

 For more information go to www.gov.uk/pip or to apply by phone call 0800 917 2222